Das-Kollektiv/tdme2/README-LevelEditor.md

             - see and select entities(models, particle systems, empties and trigger) from entity library to place them on map
             - rotate, zoom and pan map, selecting objects
             - copy and paste
+        - other
+            - large objects like terrain meshes can be partitioned in 64mx64mx64m objects

     - What is WIP
         - set up arbitrary lights as entities